FAQs

 Billing

-Torii Health operates as a self-pay clinic and credit/debit card information is required at the time of booking an appointment.
-We keep your payment information on file should you have a co-pay if we have a direct billing relationship with your insurance provider.
+At the time of booking, credit/debit card information is requested at the time of booking an appointment.
+We keep your payment information on file should you have a co-pay and we are able to directly bill your insurance provider.

 All payments are made, securely online through our Stripe system (credit/debit card accepted) by simply clicking on the link in the patient portal or your email.
 Once payment is made, a receipt will be sent to you electronically that you can then use to get reimbursed by your insurance company.